asyncapi/website/pages/docs/guides/message-validation.md

 You can spin up the AsyncAPI gateway using an AsyncAPI file.
 All the messages are forwarded to a WebSocket endpoint; if the message/payload is invalid, it includes a validation error message.

 ### Validation using Schema Registry
-As producers and consumers do not communicate with each other directly, but rather information transfer happens via Kafka.
+Producers and consumers do not communicate with each other directly; rather, information transfer happens via Kafka.
 At the same time, the consumer still needs to know the type of data the producer is sending.
 Imagine if the producer starts sending bad data to Kafka or if the data type of your data gets changed.
 We need a way to have a common data type that must be agreed upon.

 This is where Schema Registry comes into play.
 It is an application that runs outside your Kafka protocol and handles schema distribution to producers and consumers by storing a copy of the schema in its local cache and validating them in Kafka.